robottini/grbl-servo/README.md

 define RC_SERVO_INVERT     1     // Uncomment to invert servo direction

 If you want to have the servo working from 0 --> 180 degrees change RC_SERVO_SHORT and put 9, RC_SERVO_LONG and put 39
-If ypu want invert the servo mouvement uncomment the line above.
+If you want invert the servo direction uncomment the line above.

+I tested the code very well with 328p (Arduino Uno, Duemilanove etv), not with 2560 (Arduino Mega), but I think it would work well also with the Mega.

 -------------------------------------------------------------------